What does a Medical Office Administrator do?

 Medicos ay ay ay ay ay

 An administrator may be required to assist the medical staff with tasks such as records dictation, transcription, and exam room preparation, depending on the office.
 It may also be necessary to order lab tests.
-Although this is no means a universal part of the job description, some healthcare professionals treat their office staff as personal assistants, asking them to arrange personal transportation, make dinner reservations, or collect dry cleaning.
+Although this is by no means a universal part of the job description, some healthcare professionals treat their office staff as personal assistants, asking them to arrange personal transportation, make dinner reservations, or collect dry cleaning.

 Various Work Environments